coldclimate/omnomfrickinnom/content/blog/2021-01-17-chilli-lemon-pickle.markdown

 tags: ["chilli", "lemon", "pickle", "condiment", "2021"]
 ---

 I love Indian pickles, especially lime pickle.
 I've not had much luck in the past making them, but this worked out well and used up a glut of fresh chillis from a grocery box delivery.
-I'm sure this isn't quite how it was meant to be, because adding a substancial amount of wet ingrediants into hot oil caused quite a commotion and filled the kitchen with chilli fumes.
+I'm sure this isn't quite how it was meant to be, because adding a substantial amount of wet ingredients into hot oil caused quite a commotion and filled the kitchen with chilli fumes.

-This is an adaption of the ht lemon pickle in [Classic Indian Cookry](https://www.amazon.co.uk/Classic-Indian-Cookery-Julie-Sahni/dp/1904010687/ref=as_li_ss_tl?&linkCode=ll1&tag=hhkudac-21&linkId=f10a545b463e86ebd840ecd99b2614bb&language=en_GB) which is for 6 lemons and no fresh chillis.
+This is an adaption of the ht lemon pickle in [Classic Indian Cookery](https://www.amazon.co.uk/Classic-Indian-Cookery-Julie-Sahni/dp/1904010687/ref=as_li_ss_tl?&linkCode=ll1&tag=hhkudac-21&linkId=f10a545b463e86ebd840ecd99b2614bb&language=en_GB) which is for 6 lemons and no fresh chillis.

 ## You will need